[Micro Hardening v2] A simple security incident experience

 Refusal

-・In order to avoid spoilers, this blog does not include actual examples of attacks carried out using Micro Hardening or detailed countermeasures.
+- To avoid spoilers, this blog does not include specific examples of attacks performed in Micro Hardening or detailed countermeasures.

-・It contains a large amount of Inusuki's personal views.
+- This post contains a significant amount of Inusuki's personal opinion.

-・There are a total of six sets of exercises, but we will provide a digest version.
+- There are a total of 6 sets of exercises, but this post will be a digest.

 What is Micro Hardening?